Bayesian Geometrical Modeling of IXPE Polarization Angle Curves of the Magnetars 1E 2259+586 and 1E 1547.0-5408: Results

-We first analyse the phase-resolved PA measurements of 1E~1547.0$-$5408 in the 2--6~keV band under the baseline flat priors introduced in Section~\ref{sec:piror}.
-The posterior constraints are listed in Table~\ref{tab:1547_post}, and the corresponding posterior predictive distributions and corner plots are shown in the Appendix.
+We fit the $2$--$6\,\mathrm{keV}$ phase-resolved PA data of 1E~1547.0$-$5408 using the CRVM and MRVM under flat priors.
+This fit is treated as the X-ray-only baseline, against which the radio-informed analysis below will be compared.
+The posterior constraints are summarized in Table~\ref{tab:1547_post}, and the corresponding posterior distributions are shown in Figure~\ref{fig:app_corner_1547_flat}.
+The corresponding model comparison results are listed in Table~\ref{tab:1547_cmp}, and the posterior predictive distribution is shown in Figure~\ref{fig:ppd_1547_flat}.

-Under flat priors, the phase-resolved X-ray PA curve is already well described by the CRVM.
-The posterior median corresponds to a relatively small magnetic inclination, $\chi\approx19^\circ$, but a much larger viewing angle, $\zeta\approx84^\circ$, implying an impact angle of $\beta=\zeta-\chi\approx64^\circ$.
-This is markedly different from the geometry inferred for 1E~2259+586.
-In the present case, the line of sight does not pass close to the magnetic axis, but instead samples the PA swing at a much larger angular distance.
+As shown in Table~\ref{tab:1547_post}, the CRVM already provides stable constraints on the phase-resolved PA curve of 1E~1547.0$-$5408.
+The posterior median corresponds to a relatively small magnetic inclination and a large viewing angle.
+The corresponding impact angle is $\beta\simeq 64^\circ$ , which is much larger than that inferred for 1E~2259+586.
+This suggests that, for 1E~1547.0$-$5408, the line of sight does not pass close to the magnetic axis, but instead samples the projected radiation geometry at a relatively large angular separation from the magnetic pole.

-At the same time, the posterior constraint on $\zeta$ is much broader than that on $\chi$, indicating that the present X-ray data do not uniquely determine the absolute viewing geometry.
-As can be seen from the corner plots, the CRVM posterior occupies an extended correlated band in the $\chi$--$\zeta$ plane.
-This means that the observed PA curve constrains the overall swing amplitude and phase offset reasonably well, but retains a substantial degeneracy in the decomposition into the individual geometrical angles.
+The constraint on $\zeta$ is significantly broader than that on $\chi$, indicating a remaining degeneracy in the absolute viewing angle.
+In particular, the posterior distribution in the $\chi$--$\zeta$ plane follows an extended correlated region, implying that the observed PA curve mainly constrains the swing amplitude and phase reference, while the decomposition into individual geometrical angles is less unique.
+Therefore, the most robust result from the X-ray-only fit is that the magnetic inclination is small, whereas the viewing angle is only weakly constrained toward relatively large values.

-The MRVM preserves the same general geometrical picture, namely a small $\chi$ and a comparatively large $\zeta$, but with broader posterior uncertainties.
-In particular, the posterior distributions of both $\zeta$ and $\lambda$ remain wide, which shows that the twist correction is strongly coupled to the geometrical parameters at the current data quality.
-It is also important to note that the best-fitting MRVM solution effectively lies at $\lambda=0$, i.e. it collapses back to the classical dipole model.
-Although non-zero twist solutions are allowed within the posterior volume, the flat-prior X-ray data do not require a significant twist correction in the maximum-likelihood sense.